How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 Named after the founding father of the Dominican order, and consecrated in 1608 (but established as early as 1550), the temple and ex-convent is a true landmark and “the jewel of Oaxaca” as cited by Manuel Toussaint (source: Central Virtual Cervantes).

-As mentioned earlier, green volcanic stone was used to construct many of the sites in Oaxaca, and you can notice this greenish tint in the cathedral’s stonework.
+As mentioned earlier, green volcanic stone was used to construct many of the sites in Oaxaca, and you’ll see this greenish tint in the cathedral’s stonework.

 The Museum of Cultures of Oaxaca/Santo Domingo houses an impressive collection of ancient artifacts and books.

-What I was really hoping to see (but couldn’t due to closures) is the treasures of Tomb 7 from the Monte Albán archaeological site—where you will go on Day 2 of this Oaxaca City itinerary.
+What I was really hoping to see (but couldn’t due to closures) is the treasures of Tomb 7 from the Monte Albán archaeological site (you’ll head here on day 2 of this Oaxaca City itinerary).

 Admission to the museum costs around $100 MXN pesos.
 But like the temple itself, opening days/times aren’t very reliable.